Ephraim Seehl

-Ephraim Reinhold Seehl (Ephraim Rinhold Seehl) (died after 1790) was an apothecary and chemist of German background, born in Sweden.
+Ephraim Reinhold Seehl (Ephraim Rinhold Seehl) (died in 1783) was an apothecary and chemist of German background, born in Sweden.
 He was known as a manufacturer of green vitriol.

 Life

 He was the son of Captain Reinhold Seehl (d.
 1721), a German volunteer who worked his way through the ranks in the Swedish army.
-He settled in England and was naturalised as a British subject by Act of Parliament introduced in 1783 (23 Geo c.
+He settled in England and was naturalised as a British subject by Act of Parliament introduced in 1783 (23 Geo.
+3 c.
 8).

+Ephraim Reinhold Seehl (~27) married Sarah Perry (~22) (daughter of Philip Perry and Elizabeth Flemming; sister of John Perry Sr and aunt of John Perry, shipwrights of Blackwall Yard) at St Andrew Undershaft, City of London, on 19 Nov 1745.

 Seehl occurs in a London subscription list in 1757.
 He was one of just three people with addresses in Poplar and Blackwall to be found in Thomas Mortimer's Universal Director of 1763.
-There his entry reads "Seehl, Ephraim Rinhold, Copperas Merchant, Blackwall; or at the Bank Coffee-house, Threadneedlestreet."
-At this time he was leasing the Copperas Works in Bromley from his brother-in-law, the shipwright John Perry of Blackwall Yard.
+There his entry reads "Seehl, Ephraim Rinhold, Copperas Merchant, Blackwall; or at the Bank Coffee-house, Threadneedlestreet".
+At this time he was leasing the Copperas Works in Bromley from his brother-in-law, the shipwright John Perry Sr (father of John Perry) of Blackwall Yard.

 Seehl traveled widely in Europe.
 He was a subscriber to Mineralogia Cornubiensis (1778) by William Pryce.
 His autograph book shows that he was almost certainly a Rosicrucian.

+Ephraim Reinhold Seehl of Bromley was buried at Poplar, undoubtedly at Poplar Chapel (St Matthias Old Church) on 6 September 1783, according to St Dunstan's, Stepney, Parish Registers.

-Seehl's will was proved 12 September 1783.
+Seehl's will was proved on 12 September 1783.